stevebeer/openvpn-server/README.md

 Shell script to set up Raspberry Pi (TM) as a VPN server using the free, open-source OpenVPN software.
-Includes templates of the necessary configuration files for easy editing, as well as a script for easily generating client .ovpn profiles after setting up the server.
+Includes templates of the necessary configuration files for easy editing prior to installation, as well as a script for easily generating client .ovpn profiles after setting up the server.
 Based on the ReadWrite tutorial 'Building A Raspberry Pi VPN' by Lauren Orsini (see sources 1 and 2 at the bottom of this Readme).

-To follow this guide and use this script to setup OpenVPN, you will need to have a Raspberry Pi Model B or later (so long as it has an ethernet port), an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your
+To follow this guide and use the script to setup OpenVPN, you will need to have a Raspberry Pi Model B or later (so long as it has an ethernet port), an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your